 Course Structure: This course will be taught in-person on the Hunter College campus.
-The Hunter College Blackboard site will have a "Weekly coursework" page.
-For each lab topic there will be folder containing recommended reading, additional learning materials, and a link to submit the lab exercise.
+All assignments, materials, and tests, etc. will be posted on the Hunter College Blackboard site (please, find and register for this class on Blackboard).
+For each lab topic, there will be a folder containing recommended reading, additional learning materials, and a link to submit the lab exercise.
 Students are expected to check the site regularly and keep up with the material.